mcaprari/caprazzi_net/_posts/2011-06-27-enforcing-design-principles-in-software.markdown

 Another friend added that proper code testing makes enforcement useless.

 I hate to admit it, but I do do bugs sometimes, and looking back, some of my tests were not so great after all.
-So, I've learnt that I benefit from having some safety checks.
+I've learnt that I'm a better coder when there are some safety checks.
 One immediate benefit is that checking rules makes me less likely to cut corners "just this once".

 More deeply, I find that established check policies, much like widely used vaccines, have the potential to eradicate some categories of bugs.